 Tapas Madrid – Gourmet Madrid: Tapas and Wine Tour

 Tapas Madrid or Tapas Barcelona?
 Spain is famous for its tapas.
 And whether you have tapas in Barcelona or tapas in Madrid, you are in for a gastronomic treat.
+Mr. Misadventures and I have tried them in both cities (plus Salamanca!) and love them all!

-However going for tapas for the first time can be intimidating so I've always found the best way to do it is with local friends or on a tapas tour.
+However, going for tapas for the first time can be intimidating so I've always found the best way to do it is with local friends or on a tapas tour.
 Having lived in Madrid and traveled to Barcelona several times for business, I am well-versed in the ways of tapas.
-However, when Mr. Misadventures was tasked to do business in Madrid he was a tapas newbie, so he booked a tapas tour with Gourmet Madrid and also invited a colleague and native Madrileño to come along.
+When Mr. Misadventures was tasked to do business in Madrid he was a tapas newbie, so he booked a tapas tour with Gourmet Madrid and also invited a colleague and native Madrileño to come along.

-Mr. Misadventures, his colleague and I got to meet up for dinner while in Paris and I had the opportunity to interview them both about their experiences with tapas in Madrid.
+Mr. Misadventures, his colleague, and I got to meet up for dinner while in Paris and I had the opportunity to interview them both about their experiences with tapas in Madrid.

 Before I dive into the tour details and photos, I was curious about what my husband's co-worker thought of the tour.
 Being a local I wanted to know his impressions.
-Similar to my discussions with a few friends living in Paris who have taken these types of tours, he learned a few things that he was completely aware, and new spots to come back and try out again.
+Similar to my discussions with a few friends living in Paris who have taken these types of tours, he learned a few things that he was completely aware, of and new spots to come back and try out again.
 He felt the tour was very authentic and not touristy at all.

 Apparently, they had a very good time because the tour which is normally two-and-a-half hours in duration lasted nearly doubled that and they returned to my husband's hotel sauced!
 The two of them insisted I would have ended up that way too, but there is just something about a bunch of guys going out for tapas that I think would never happen with a group of women…